Knuxfan24/KnuxLib/Experimental_Formats.md

 - [WAD Archive (.wad)](KnuxLib/Engines/Gods/WAD.cs).
 Has a few unknown values and no way to import or save a new file.
 The Wii version has even more unknowns and there are also definitely different versions of this format for different Data Design Interactive games.

+## Hasbro Wii Engine

+- [X Package (.xpac)](KnuxLib/Engines/HasbroWii/XPackage.cs).
+Extracts, but has no saving support.
+Extracted files also don't have proper names, as there doesn't appear to be any trace of them in the actual archives.
+There's also an unknown value that seems unique to each individual file within the archive.

 ## Hedgehog Engine

 - [2010 Collision (.orc)](KnuxLib/Engines/Hedgehog/Collision_2010.cs).
 Only reads about half the format but does have an OBJ exporter that exports the basic collision geometry.